 Every Westminster Government in your lifetime has knowingly diverted tens of billions of pounds of Scottish revenues to Westminster.
 This has led to lower investment in Scotland, higher unemployment, lower economic growth, lower standards of living, economic migration and growing inequality and poverty.
 All of which would not have been the case were Scotland an independent country.

 Internationally, this is the sort of government behaviour that often leads to demonstrations and makes headline news.
 This might have happened here if it wasn’t for the fact that the Scottish people have largely remained unaware of the nation’s wealth draining south.
 In this article, we will expose the accounting trick that hides Scotland’s wealth.
 We will also supply undeniable evidence to demonstrate that if Scotland was already an independent country our economy would be booming and public finances would be debt-free.

 For generations, the people of Scotland have been fed a negative narrative on Scotland’s economy.
 A depressing picture of Scotland has been drawn by Westminster politicians, portraying it as a subsidised state dependent on the UK for charitable handouts, with higher levels of debt and a dependency on the public sector.
 Scotland has been told that without the generosity of the UK to bail it out, it would be a bankrupt nation, unable to meet the very basic needs and wants of its people.

 This narrative is fundamentally untrue.
 There is simply no evidence to support it whatsoever.

-More recently, former Chancellor Denis Healey in an exclusive interview with Holyrood Magazine said:
+A few years ago the former Chancellor Denis Healey in an exclusive interview with Holyrood Magazine said:

 “Scotland “pays its fair share” and that “these myths” are simply perpetuated by those that oppose independence”.
 And that “Scotland’s oil wealth had been squandered by Westminster rather than invested, while being underplayed (in value terms) by the UK government to subdue calls for Scottish independence”.